• Haystack Butte is a remote area known for its distinctive colorful jasper

 Haystack Butte Rockhoundin Area: Camping, Lodging, and Vacation Rentals

-Camping is allowed throughout of BLM land.
+Camping is allowed throughout BLM land.
 The closest campground, Twin Springs is located 15 miles away.
-This campground is a great base for exploring other rock collecting sites in the area such as Twin Springs and Negro Rocks.
+This campground is an excellent base for exploring other rock collecting sites in the area such as Twin Springs and Negro Rocks.

 Lodging is available 50 miles east in Homedale, Idaho or 50 miles northeast in Ontario, Oregon.